-Somewhere along the line, plastics took over, even as Mr. McGuire predicted to Benjamin in Mrs. Robinson.
+Somewhere along the line, plastics took over, even as Mr. McGuire predicted to Benjamin in The Graduate.
 The first plastic ice cube trays would get brittle after just a few uses, but by the time they broke, better ones were already on the market.

 And as aggravating as the ever-snapping-plastic trays were, they still weren’t as annoying as an aluminum ejecting mechanism that broke in your hands as you were eagerly anticipating big ice cubes in your drink.

 Nowadays, most of us get ice automatically made for us in our high-tech freezers.
 How sweet it is.